How to Sell a House to a Family Member in 2025

 • Special Warranty Deed Transfer: This type of transfer protects your family member from any property issues or claims you’ve had while owning the home.

-• General Warranty Deed Transfer: Ensures all your property rights are transferred to your family member and guarantees them against any title issues that arise, whether from during or before the time you owned the property.
+• General Warranty Deed Transfer: Ensures all your property rights are transferred to your family member and guarantees them against any title issues that arise, whether during or before your ownership of the property.

 • Quitclaim Deed Transfer: A quitclaim deed only transfers your property interest to your relative, but does not protect them from any legal claims.

-Consult with a real estate attorney to transfer your property title.
-There are nuances to each way to transfer, and which is best depends on your circumstances.
+Consult with a real estate lawyer to transfer your property title.
+Each transfer method has nuances, and which is best depends on your circumstances.

 How you transfer the title also determines the cost.
-You’ll typically pay fees for the real estate attorney you hire, plus a transfer tax or fee to your county or state based on the value of the home.
+You’ll typically pay fees for the real estate attorney you hire, plus a transfer tax or fee to your county or state based on the home's value.

 You can usually file the necessary documents yourself with the help of a notary, but you run the risk of doing it incorrectly and running into major issues down the line.
 For instance, a transfer could void your title insurance, cause the full amount of your mortgage to be due immediately, or bring about other unanticipated tricky issues.

-Yes, you can always gift a house to a family member without charging for the sale.
-That gift could be subject to taxes based on the home’s value and your history of such gifts.
+You can always gift a house to a family member without charging for the sale.
+But that gift could be subject to taxes based on the home’s value and your history of such gifts.

 Gift tax

-As of 2022, you can gift $16,000 in cash or equivalent value each year to as many people as you want without paying a gift tax, as long as you don't exceed your lifetime federal gift and estate tax exemption of $11.58 million (as of 2020) in total gifts.
-The exception is if you are gifting to your spouse — those gifts are free of taxes, regardless of the value.
+As of the 2025 tax year, the IRS says you can gift $19,000 in cash or equivalent value each year to as many people as you want without paying a gift tax, as long as you don't exceed your lifetime federal gift and estate tax exemption of $13.99 million (as of 2025) in total gifts, up from $13.61 million in 2024.[4][5]
+This amount doubles for married couples to $38,000.
+The exception is if you're gifting to your spouse — those gifts are tax-free, regardless of the value.

 Capital gains tax